devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 There are 3 types of Widgets in the Flutter framework.
 I will now showcase there differences, there lifecycles and their respective usecases.

 ### Stateless Widgets
-This is the most basic of the Three an likely the one you'll use the most when developing an app with Flutter.
+This is the most basic of the three an likely the one you'll use the most when developing an app with Flutter.
 Stateless Widgets [[@flutterdevteamStatelessWidgetClass2018]](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) are initialized once with a set of parameters and those parameters will never change from there on out.
 Let's have a look at an example.
 This is the class of the card Widget from figure 8:

 ```dart
 class WisdomCard extends StatelessWidget {